input-output-hk/partner-chains-smart-contracts/offchain/README.md

 #### Get script addresses of a sidechain

-Script addresses depend on the sidechain parameters, so we get different addresses for different parameters.
+Script addresses depend on the genesis UTXO, so we get different addresses for different UTXOs.
 To get the script addresses for a given sidechain, you can use the following command:

 ```
 nix run .#pc-contracts-cli -- addresses